The artist

 Career

-Born in 1953, Denis Doistau graduated from the Camondo School.
-He began his career as head of the design office at Atéma Paris, where he gained solid experience in project design and implementation.
+Born in 1953, Denis Doistau graduated from École Camondo, a leading institution in the fields of design and interior architecture.
+He began his career as head of the design and development department at Atéma Paris, where he gained extensive experience in furniture design and interior planning.

-His main references include the Terrass' Hôtel, the Hôtel Madison, the Hôtel Regents Garden, the Hôtel Jardin de Cluny, the Hôtel du Vieux Saule, the Hôtel Relais Médicis and the Central Hôtel.
-In September 2012, he received the Paris Shop & Design Award in the Hotels category for the complete refurbishment of the Hôtel Madison**** (Paris 6ᵉ), recognising the quality and consistency of his work.
+His major projects include the Terrass’ Hôtel, Hôtel Madison, Hôtel Regents Garden, Hôtel Jardin de Cluny, Hôtel du Vieux Saule, Hôtel Relais Médicis, and the Central Hôtel.

 Artistic Approach